smayya337/historyNotes/10/history/industrialRevolutionStations_03022020.md

 * Cramped mills along rivers
 * Tanneries cause terrible smell from rotting animals
 * Severe decline in living conditions caused by Industrial Revolution

-## Station 5: Was the Industrial Revolution good or bad for society?
+## Station 5: Was the Industrial Revolution good or bad for society

 * Pros
   * New methods of transportation
     * Railroads
     * Steamboats
   * Interlocking parts introduced upgradability/modularity
   * Agricultural tools
     * Cotton gin
     * Reaper
   * New methods of communication
     * Telephone
     * Telegraph
 * Cons
   * Terrible living conditions for poor people
     * Squalid areas
     * Tiny homes
     * Filth from homes and businesses everywhere
     * Diseases
     * Pollution
   * Child labor
     * Children as young as 6 working 12+ hours a day
     * Abused by factory owners
     * Often purchased from orphanages/workhouses
   * Inhumane factory conditions
     * Owners tried to trick people out of wages
     * Long hours
     * Awful food
     * Health/safety hazards
       * Pollution
       * Machines often injured/killed people
   * The cotton gin made it easier to process high amounts of cotton, leading to an exacerbation of the horrors of chattel slavery in the United States
   * In order to get resources for industrial use, European powers colonized places across Africa and Asia and waged many bloody wars